StevenMDixon/piBroadCast/development_log.md

 2. Murderlated a bug that made it to where the first show would never start...
 Turns out negative time exists....

 # Why is it so hard to get swagger setup for flask...
+I give up, its just not worth it

+# vOlUmE is hard
+So all of my media tends to have different levels of sound.... loud commercials and quite shows leave a bad impression.
+VLC has functionality to normalize audio.
+All I needed to do was implement a way for the volume to change based on the media being played.

+# Rescanning drives over the network is soooo slow, and the pi makes it slower.
+So I have implemented a tool that will scan each directory on a drive and add a metadata.json file that includes duration and volume data.